RankMerging: A supervised learning-to-rank framework to predict links in large social network

-where $ | r_\kappa |$ denotes the number of elements ranked in $ r_\kappa $.
-This scoring system may be biased toward global predictors by the fact that local rankings feature less elements.
-To alleviate this problem, pairs not ranked in ranking $ r_\kappa $ but ranked in $ r_{\kappa'} $ will be considered as ranked in $ r_\kappa $ on an equal footing as any other unranked pair and below all ranked pairs.
-Borda's method is computationally cheap, which is a highly desirable property in the case of large networks.
-A more comprehensive discussion on this method can be found in~\cite{dwork2001rank}.
+This scoring system may be biased in the sense that it would favour some predictors - in our case distance-based scores - by the fact that they feature more elements.
+In other words, this definition does not cover well the partial ranking situation.
+To alleviate this problem, we use the same method as the one cited in~\cite{dwork2001rank}: \textit{``by apportioning all the excess scores equally among all unranked candidates''.
+Another way of phrasing it is that all unranked pairs in ranking $ r_k $ are considered as ranked on an equal footing and below all ranked pairs.
+Borda's method is computationally cheap, which is a highly desirable property in the case under consideration, where many items are ranked. }